 - EU citizens living in the UK.

-The web page also has links to news, guidance, services, research and policy related to Brexit, along with a database of Brexit-related freedom of information requests.
+The Government's official website has links to news, guidance, services, research and policy related to Brexit, along with a database of Brexit-related freedom of information requests.

 EU Settlement Scheme